rakesh-gupta29/doks/content/news/explain-simply.md

 tags: ["development", "empowerment"]
 ---

-## learn to be articluate and use precise words
+## learn to be articulate and use precise words